-O. ADJOURNMENT
+P. ADJOURNMENT

-All sessions of city council shall be ended upon a motion to adjourn and a majority vote to adjourn or upon a statement by the presiding officer declaring an adjournment.
-In the event scheduled business is interrupted by the adjournment, such business shall resume at the next regular meeting or some future meeting.
+All sessions of city council shall be ended upon a motion to adjourn and a majority vote to adjourn, or upon a statement by the presiding officer declaring an adjournment.
+In the event scheduled business is interrupted by the adjournment, such business shall resume at the next regular or special meeting.
 When such matter is taken up at a future meeting, the city clerk shall advise city council of the status of the matter last discussed at time of adjournment.

 A motion to adjourn shall be in order at any time, except as follows: (a) when made as an interruption of a councilmember while speaking; (b) when the previous question has been ordered; and (c) while a vote is taken.
-A motion to adjourn is debatable only as to the time to which the meeting is adjourned.
+A motion to adjourn is not debatable.